 Are you considering becoming a radiologist?
-Explore what you need to know to pursue a radiology career below.
+Explore how to become a radiologist below.

-Radiologists are fully trained medical professionals who use medical imaging to help diagnose and treat injuries and illnesses.
-A career as a radiologist can be rewarding and fruitful, but how can you decide if radiology is right for you?
+Radiologists are medical professionals who use medical imaging to help diagnose and treat injuries and illnesses.
+A career as a radiologist can be rewarding, but how can you decide if radiology is right for you?

-Here we’ll cover factors that can help you decide whether or not to specialize in radiology.
-We’ll talk about how to become a radiologist, the length of radiology programs, daily life as a radiologist, and more.
+We’ll cover factors that can help you decide whether or not to specialize in radiology.
+Our guide outlines what you need to know to pursue a radiology career, the length of radiology programs, daily life as a radiologist, and more.
 Let’s get started!

-Radiologists do not typically interact with patients or discuss medical results with the technologist.
-Medical imaging is only part of the complete diagnostic process.
+Medical imaging is vital but only one part of the diagnostic process.
 After receiving a radiologist’s results, doctors apply patient history, other test results, and background information to make a final diagnosis.

-As with any medical specialty, the road to becoming a radiologist requires many hours of hard work and dedication.
-Radiology residency programs are considered particularly challenging as they require a lot of reading outside of your regular work hours.
-Many aspiring radiologists have difficulty coping with the pressure and high expectations.
+As with any medical specialty, the road to becoming a radiologist requires years of hard work and dedication.
+Radiology residency programs are particularly challenging: they require a lot of reading outside regular work hours.

-Residency programs for radiology can be rather competitive and difficult to get into.
-However, finding a position as a radiologist once you’ve completed your residency should be quite easy as the U.S. is facing a shortage of radiologists, and many positions have opened up in recent years.
+Radiology residencies can be rather competitive to get into.
+However, finding work as a radiologist once you’ve completed your residency should be quite easy.
+The U.S. faces a shortage of radiologists, and many positions have recently opened up.

-As you may know, you must have completed a bachelor’s degree before you can apply to most medical schools.
-During your bachelor’s degree, you’ll also have to complete prerequisite courses for medical school, such as biology, physics, chemistry, English, and any other courses required by your target schools.
+You must have completed a bachelor’s degree before you can apply to most medical schools.
+During your undergraduate career, you’ll have to complete prerequisite courses for medical school, such as:

-Taking the Medical College Admissions Test (MCAT) is an essential component of your medical school application.
-Even if your prospective schools do not require an MCAT score to apply, it is still highly recommended that you take the exam.
-A good mcat score will make you eligible for a wide range of medical schools and increase the competitiveness of your application.
+Taking the Medical College Admissions Test (MCAT) is essential to your medical school application.
+Even if your target schools don’t require MCAT scores to apply, it’s still highly recommended that you take the exam.
+A good MCAT score will make you eligible for a wide range of medical schools and give you a competitive edge.

 The United States Medical Licensing Exam (USMLE) is a “three step examination for medical licensure in the U.S.” The USMLE is an essential step if you wish to practice medicine in the U.S., regardless of where you attend medical school.